clumsy-k/Modify_files_of_Image/README.md

 # Modify_files_of_Image
-This program is program to convert from '.jpg' to '.tiff'.
+This program is to convert from '.jpg' to '.tiff'.

 1.準備